 Hey Museum lovers, if you’re looking for things to do in Haleiwa, you know I’ve going to mention a museum any time that I can!

-North Shore Surfing Museum was established in 1993 t0 display vintage artifacts related to surfing.
-This museum is small and free to the public and is a must-see in Haleiwa.
+North Shore Surfing Museum was established in 1993 to display vintage artifacts related to surfing.
+This small museum is free to the public and is a must-see in Haleiwa.